dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

      difference between correct and broken.

-     Examples of why accuracy good: running time-based digital protocols fast and for measuring what is going on (e.g., building a logic
+     Examples of why accuracy good: running time-based digital protocols fast, measuring what is going on (e.g., building a logic
      analyzer: later lab!).

      Why fast = accuracy: the faster the interrupt handler is, the less stuff does.
 In general, each thing it does is a coin toss that can take a varying amount of time (either directly or by conflicting with something else).
-The less tosses, the less variance (accuracy).
+The more tosses, the more variance (error).
      You don't have to believe me: you'll see variance drop as you tune the code.